-AK Steel Holding Corporation (AKS) declared that it will raise the current spot market base prices for all carbon flat-rolled steel products by $30 per ton.
+AK Steel Holding Corporation (AKS) declared that it will raise the current spot market base prices for all carbon flat-rolled steel products by at least $50 per ton.
 The price hike is effective immediately with new orders.

-AK Steel currently holds a Zacks Rank #3 (Hold).
+AK Steel currently maintains a Zacks Rank #3 (Hold).